jagracey/Awesome-Unicode/README.md

 # Foreword

 Unicode is Awesome.
-Prior to Unicode, international communication was grueling- everyone had defined their seperate extended character sets.
+Prior to Unicode, international communication was grueling- everyone had defined their seperate extended character set in the upperhalf of ASCII (called Code Pages) that would conflict- Just think, German speakers coordinating with Korean speakers over which 127 character Code Page to use.
 Thankfully the Unicode standard caught on and unified communication.
-It currently standardizes over 120,000 characters from over 129 scripts - some modern, some ancient, and some still undeciphered.
+Unicode 8.0 standardizes over 120,000 characters from over 129 scripts - some modern, some ancient, and some still undeciphered.
 Unicode handles left-to-right and right-to-left text, combining marks, and includes diverse cultural, political, religious characters and emojis.
 Unicode is awesomely human - and ultimately underappreciated.

 <br>